 I invite you to learn more about our programs, our faculty, our Department, and our University by exploring our site or connecting with us through Twitter or LinkedIn.
 We would love to have you join us and support us.

 Feel free to contact us at firstname.lastname@example.org or stop by and visit us on the third floor of Fitzpatrick Hall of Engineering.

-Department Chair, Aerospace and Mechanical Engineering
+Professor and Department Chair, Aerospace and Mechanical Engineering